Book of Moses: Origin

-Publication by the LDS Church
+Publication by the Church of Jesus Christ of Latter-day Saints

 The Book of Moses is considered part of the Standard Works, which constitute the scriptural canon of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 The eight chapters of the Book of Moses were included as a separate book within the Pearl of Great Price through a series of events subsequent to Smith's death.
 Franklin D. Richards, who published the first edition of the Pearl of Great Price in 1851, only had access to the early versions of the JST found in church newspapers along with another incomplete handwritten part of JST Genesis, not the original manuscripts.
 For this reason the Book of Moses ended abruptly in the middle of the story of Noah.
 Richards published everything he had at the time, and what is now the Book of Moses was later added by Orson Pratt in the 1878 edition of the Pearl of Great Price.
 The Pearl of Great Price, including the Book of Moses, was officially canonized by the LDS Church in 1880.